How Amazon’s Whole Foods compares to Walmart after today’s price cuts

 As of today’s price cuts, Whole Foods is beating Walmart on price for things like organic milk, almond butter, organic pasta sauce and organic bananas, for example.
 At times, those “beats” were just pennies, other times they were a lot more.

 That said, where Walmart beat, it sometimes did so by a wide margin, too.
-It had the cheaper organic eggs, ribeye steaks, 12-packs of water, and salmon.
+It had the cheaper organic eggs, ribeye steaks, 12-packs of water and salmon.

 But it also didn’t have as full a selection of organic items to choose from, which limited the possible comparisons.
 (Of course, inventory will vary by store, so your mileage may vary.)

-This Walmart didn’t have organic avocados, organic apples, organic baby kale salad mix, organic almond milk, or organic store-brand butter or cheese.
+This Walmart didn’t have organic avocados, organic apples, organic baby kale salad mix, organic almond milk or organic store-brand butter or cheese.
 Whole Foods did, and it made those items cheaper today.

 In other words, if buying organic is important to you, Whole Foods may be the better choice, even if prices are higher — that’s why people starting shopping there to begin with, after all.